bsmg/beat-saber-community-wiki/mapping/mediocre-mapper.md

 # Song Setup
 > This is a stub section in progress.
 DM helencarnate#2079 if you'd like to contribute.
 {.is-info}
+Once you've finished one-time editor setup you're ready to create your first map.
 ## Song Creation
+There are four files (minimum) you need to create a map:
+**Mapper-Provided**
+* Your song file in .ogg format (review setup instructions).
+* Your cover file in .jpg or .png.
+**Editor-Created**
+* Info.dat file which contains all of the core data for your map as a whole.
+Created the first time you open the map.
+* [difficulty].dat file which contains all of the data specific to each difficulty.

+You have two options to create your song folder:
+1. Enter your desired folder name in the 'Create New Level' pane and click <kbd>Create Level</kbd>.
+Your new folder will automatically appear in your map list.
+2. Navigate to your `CustomWIPLevels` folder and make a folder with your desired folder name.
+You will need to click <kbd>Refresh Song List</kbd> to see your folder.

+Click <kbd>Edit</kbd> to enter your song information and metadata.
 ## Song Info Settings
+The `Song Info` page is the first screen you see every time you edit a map.
 ### Whole Map Settings
+On the left side of the `Song Info` page is information that applies to your whole map.
+See [Beat Saber Metadata Criteria](https://docs.google.com/document/d/1ehotupIYMVlc8x41JldO-24m7Am-oTVYnciF9KCRdNM/edit) for standards on presenting complex song names and multiple artists.
+* **Song Name:** The primary name of the song
+* **Song SubName:** Any following tags like (Short Ver.), (SDVX Mix), etc.
+* **Song Artist:** The person or group who authored the song
+* **Mapper:** This is YOU!
+It's recommended you list your name the same as your BeatSaver user name
+* **BPM:** The tempo of the song.
+It's *critical* to get this right before you start.
+See [Basic Audio Setup](#) for guidance
+* **Audio File Name:** The name of the song file you have placed in `CustomWIPLevels > [Song Folder]` Recommended to just name it *song.ogg* to avoid the pitfalls of special characters
+* **Preview Start Time:** Position in the song file, in seconds, of the start of the in-game menu song preview.
+Defaults to 12s
+* **Preview Duration:** Duration, in seconds, of the in-game menu song preview.
+Defaults to 10s
+* **Cover Image Name:** The name of the image file you have placed in `CustomWIPLevels > [Song Folder]`.
+Must be perfectly square and at least 256 px but no more than 512 px
+* **Environment Name:** A dropdown menu of the default environments or platforms available.
+See [Basic Lighting Practices](#) for an overview of these environments
+* **Custom Platform:** The copy/pasted name of a custom platform from [ModelSaber](https://modelsaber.com/Platforms/).
+This feature is glitchy and it's recommended that you JSON edit any custom platform information
+* **Contributors Tab:** This side tab is an optional spot to give credit to mappers, lighters, playtesters or other contributors to your map.
+Enter the contributor role, their name, and the file name of a square "profile image" which you place in your song folder

+The <kbd>Open Sond Folder</kbd> button will open your song folder in Windows Explorer.
+This will help you confirm that you have your files in the right spot.
+The <kbd>Package Song to Zip</kbd> button will remove your autosaves folder and zip the files for BeatSaver.
+The <kbd>Save Song Info</kbd> button commits all of your metadata to the info.dat file
 ### Difficulty Settings

 ## Mapping Settings